 Our Channel Management feature is extremely powerful and can greatly simplify your channel advertising.
 Learn how it works by reading our Channel Management Overview article.

 Note that the Vrbo API connection will only handle data for bookings made after you have fully connected the API.
-Any bookings that existing prior to turning on the API will be ignored.
+Any bookings that existed prior to turning on the API will be ignored.

 For that reason, if you have any such pre-existing bookings, you will need to use Channel Bridge to obtain more detailed information about the guests and bookings, even after you have the API up and running.